anaconda-distribution/conda_build_dojo/README.md

     # EXAMPLE (if `aggregate` and `conda_build_dojo` share the same parent directory called `projects`):
     docker run -it --mount 'src=/Users/pyim/shared/projects/,target=/home/,type=bind' dojo_c3i_linux_64
     ```
-6. You should now be in the container.
+6. You should now be in the Docker container.
 Run:
     ```
     start
     ```